Emergent Strings in Type IIB Calabi--Yau Compactifications: Introduction

 \begin{mdframed}[backgroundcolor=white,shadow=true,shadowsize=4pt,shadowcolor=black,roundcorner=6pt] In Type IIB string theory compactified on Calabi--Yau threefolds, a unique emergent, critical heterotic string with perturbative gauge group of rank $2+b$ becomes tensionless at \emph{any} Tyurin degeneration realising a type II$_b$ limit in the complex structure moduli space of the threefold.
 The string is always accompanied by a tower of BPS states corresponding to winding and momentum modes in accordance with the Emergent String Conjecture. \end{mdframed}

 \paragraph{Mirror symmetry.} We also compare our findings with previous results concerning emergent strings arising in the K\"ahler moduli space of Type IIA string theory on K3-fibred Calabi--Yau threefolds \cite{Lee:2019oct}.
 In this setting, the emergent heterotic string arises from NS5-branes wrapping the generic K3-fibre $\widehat{Z}$ of the threefold, and taking the large-volume limit of the base while keeping the volume of the generic fibre finite.
 By comparing the worldsheet theories at various levels of detail, we find that they have the same massless spectrum, and that the number of free fields is the same if the two underlying K3s $Z$ and $\widehat{Z}$ are mirror to each other.
 Additionally, we argue that in setups with a perturbative heterotic dual string, the interactions on the two worldsheet theories agree if the underlying Calabi--Yau threefolds are mirror to each other.
-Most notably, in a particular setting where we can identify a special Lagrangian $T^3$-fibration such that one can apply the SYZ conjecture, we explicitly show that the geometries on the IIA and IIB side are mapped to each other under mirror symmetry,
+Most notably, in a particular setting also considered in \cite{Braun:2017ryx}, a special Lagrangian $T^3$-fibration suitable for applying the SYZ conjecture can be identified and we explicitly show that the geometries on the IIA and IIB side are mapped to each other under mirror symmetry.

 \paragraph{Beyond Tyurin degenerations and quantum gravity predictions for geometry.} Finally, we discuss the question of whether there are more general kinds of type II degenerations which do not correspond to Tyurin degenerations.
 A simple modification is to instead consider a limit in which the Calabi--Yau threefold splits into two components intersecting over an Abelian surface instead of a K3.
 In this case, we argue via a similar reasoning as for the Tyurin degeneration that there is again an emergent string, which now corresponds to a critical Type II string.
 However, we do not delve into the details of the precise worldsheet theory.